This form will help you make a 'Subtenant Notice to Leave'. This is a legal document which tells your subtenant they must leave your property.

 - someone in your family is going to move into the property

-- you no longer want to use the property as a place where someone lives, such as if you want to use it as a business or an office
+- you no longer want to use the property as a place where someone lives.
+For example, if you want to use it as a business or an office

-- you need your property for a religious purpose, such as a priest or imam is going to live there
+- you need your property for a religious purpose.
+For example, if a priest or imam is going to live there

 - you have had your landlord registration refused or revoked